isabella232/rsk-react-express-box/README.md

 npm run dev
 ```

-This command executes server and client applications and you can access in your browser:
+This command executes server and client applications and you can access it in your browser:

 - Server: [http://localhost:8080/](http://localhost:8080/)
 - Client: [http://localhost:3000/](http://localhost:3000/)